 Simply put, the best VPN (virtual private network) can give you privacy and peace of mind no matter where you are, where you travel, or what you're browsing.

-By providing security and anonymity on your connection – whether that's your desktop PC, mobile device or even your PlayStation – you'll be able to spoof your location to access streaming content, bypass ISP restrictions and browse safe in the knowledge that no one can track or record your activity.
+By providing security and anonymity on your connection – whether that's your desktop PC, mobile device, or even your router or PlayStation – you'll be able to spoof your location to access streaming content, bypass ISP restrictions, and browse safe in the knowledge that no one can track or record your activity.

 For anyone who is curious about a VPN and how it all works, the good news is that the software for running a VPN has become remarkably simple to use.
-Gone are the days of configuring your own server, and now you can tap into vast networks with locations all over the world.
+Gone are the days of configuring your own server, and now you can tap into vast networks with locations all over the world in just one click.

 Of course, you can still set up your own VPN server, but for the vast majority of users and practicality's sake we'd advise going with an out-the-box solution.

 ExpressVPN and NordVPN are two examples of where you can sign up, download, install and connect in minutes.
 But the best thing?
-These clients look just like any other app, and are as simple to use as Spotify or Slack.
+These clients look just like any other app, and are as simple to use as Spotify or Slack – if not simpler.